MicrosoftDocs/win32-pr.pt-br/desktop-src/CIMWin32Prov/cim-controller.md

 <span id="This_device_is_disabled_because_the_firmware_of_the_device_did_not_give_it_the_required_resources."></span><span id="this_device_is_disabled_because_the_firmware_of_the_device_did_not_give_it_the_required_resources."></span><span id="THIS_DEVICE_IS_DISABLED_BECAUSE_THE_FIRMWARE_OF_THE_DEVICE_DID_NOT_GIVE_IT_THE_REQUIRED_RESOURCES."></span>

-**Este dispositivo está desabilitado porque o firmware do dispositivo não forneceu os recursos necessários.** (29)
+**Esse dispositivo está desabilitado porque o firmware do dispositivo não lhe deu os recursos necessários.** (29)

 </dt> <dd></dd> <dt>

 <span id="This_device_is_using_an_Interrupt_Request__IRQ__resource_that_another_device_is_using."></span><span id="this_device_is_using_an_interrupt_request__irq__resource_that_another_device_is_using."></span><span id="THIS_DEVICE_IS_USING_AN_INTERRUPT_REQUEST__IRQ__RESOURCE_THAT_ANOTHER_DEVICE_IS_USING."></span>

-**Este dispositivo está usando um recurso de IRQ (solicitação de interrupção) que outro dispositivo está usando.** (30)
+**Esse dispositivo está usando um recurso IRQ (Solicitação de Interrupção) que outro dispositivo está usando.** (30)

 </dt> <dd></dd> <dt>

 <span id="This_device_is_not_working_properly_because_Windows_cannot_load_the_drivers_required_for_this_device."></span><span id="this_device_is_not_working_properly_because_windows_cannot_load_the_drivers_required_for_this_device."></span><span id="THIS_DEVICE_IS_NOT_WORKING_PROPERLY_BECAUSE_WINDOWS_CANNOT_LOAD_THE_DRIVERS_REQUIRED_FOR_THIS_DEVICE."></span>

-**Este dispositivo não está funcionando corretamente porque o Windows não pode carregar os drivers necessários para este dispositivo.** (31)
+**Esse dispositivo não está funcionando corretamente porque Windows pode carregar os drivers necessários para esse dispositivo.** (31)

 </dt> <dd></dd> </dl>